 Tips If You’re Thinking of Buying Your First Place

 - Interview potential realtors as if it was a job interview (because to them, it actually is!).
-Make sure you pick a realtor that’s the right fit for you, ask for their stats (how much homes sold/bought for clients), ask for references, and make sure they are a full-time realtor and completely invested in working with you.
+Make sure you pick a realtor that’s the right fit for you, ask for their stats (how many homes sold/bought for clients), ask for references, and make sure they are a full-time realtor and completely invested in working with you.

 - When given a buyer representation agreement from your realtor, negotiate a term for the contract that suits you best (ie. no longer than 3 months).
 This way, you can end the relationship if it’s not working and you won’t be tied to a lengthy contract.